-A long break-in period is not required for the engine and drivetrain (transmission and axle) in your vehicle.
+A long break-in period is not required for the drivetrain (engine, transmission, clutch, and rear axle) in your new vehicle.

-Drive moderately during the first 300 miles (500 km).
-After the initial 60 miles (100 km), speeds up to 50 or 55 mph (80 or 90 km/h) are desirable.
+Drive moderately during the first 300 mi (500 km).
+After the initial 60 mi (100 km), speeds up to 50 or 55 mph (80 or 90 km/h) are desirable.

 While cruising, brief full-throttle acceleration within the limits of local traffic laws contributes to a good break-in.
-Wide-open throttle acceleration in low gear can be detrimental and should be avoided.
+However, wide-open throttle acceleration in low gear can be detrimental and should be avoided.

-The engine oil installed in the engine at the factory is a high-quality energy conserving type lubricant.
-Oil changes should be consistent with anticipated climate conditions under which vehicle operations will occur.
-For the recommended viscosity and quality grades, refer to "Maintenance Procedures" in "Maintaining Your Vehicle."
+The engine oil, transmission fluid, and axle lubricant installed at the factory is high-quality and energyconserving.
+Oil, fluid, and lubricant changes should be consistent with anticipated climate and conditions under which vehicle operations will occur.
+For the recommended viscosity and quality grades, refer to "Maintenance Procedures" in "Maintaining Your Vehicle".